kevin-rs/autogpt/examples/gemini-custom-agent/README.md

-# 💎 AutoGPT Gemini Memory Example
+# 💎 AutoGPT Gemini Custom Agent Example

-This is an example demonstrating how to use AutoGPT with Gemini with a persistant storage using Pinecone.
-It features a simple use case of an architect agent that generates `diagrams` code.
+This is an example demonstrating how to use AutoGPT with Gemini by building a custom agent.
+It features a simple use case of a custom agent that executes a task (e.g. sending a simple prompt to Gemini).

 ## 🛠️ Pre-requisites: